-If the first payee listed on an account gives you Form W-8, Certificate of Foreign Status, (or Form W-8BEN) or a similar statement signed under penalties of perjury, backup withholding applies unless:
+If the first payee listed on an account gives you a Form W-8 (certificate of foreign status) or a similar statement signed under penalties of perjury, backup withholding applies unless:

-- 1. Every joint payee provides the statement regarding foreign status or - 2.
-Any one of the joint payees who has not established foreign status gives you a TIN.
+1. Every joint payee provides the statement regarding foreign status or

+2. Any one of the joint payees who has not established foreign status gives you a TIN.

-If any one of the joint payees who has not established foreign status gives you a TIN, that number is the TIN that must be used for purposes of backup withholding and information reporting.
+If any one of the joint payees who has not established foreign status gives you a TIN, use that number for purposes of backup withholding and information reporting.